MRCardoso/table-grid/README.md

  </table-grid>
 ```

-Scriot code to add in the Controller:
+Script code to add in the Controller:

 ```
 $scope.limit = 10;